florapdx/ng-office-orders/README.md

 # ng-office-orders
-Angular app for collecting food and grocery orders in the office
+Angular app for collecting food and grocery orders in the office.